NAISMA’s Online Invasive Species Management Training Program

 Courses provide the most current invasive species identification, control, and management techniques and comply with local and federal regulations:

 - Completion of ISM 110 or successful test-out is required to take upper level courses

 - Courses can be taken one or two at a time

 - The average time required for each course is approximately 1-2 hours per week

-- Upon completion of the six courses, students will receive a Certificate of Invasive Species Management from NAISMA.
+- Upon completion of the five courses, students will receive a Certificate of Invasive Species Management from NAISMA.

 Efforts to control invasive species are often piecemeal and under-funded.
 Compounding the problem is a lack of trained field specialists to lead/assist with control and management efforts.
 People seeking invasive species management positions usually have training in biology, forestry, agronomy, or related fields – but generally no training or field experience in controlling invasive species.